Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 It’s said of your species that you “put little effort into decoration”.
 Such judgement!

-In another species, the Moss Crab, a correlation has been found between size and how much decoration there is.
-Once big, especially with claws spread wide, mature male Moss Crabs cannot easily be gulped up whereby there is less need for camouflage.
-But mature male Moss Crabs are huge!
-Up to 12.3 cm just across their carapace.
-Your species, the Sharpnose Crab (Scyra acutifrons) is only up to 4.5 cm across the carapace.
-Mature males of your kind have a far greater reach with their claws than mature females.
+In another species, the Moss Crab (Loxorhynchus crispatus), a correlation has been found between size and how much decoration there is.
+Once big, especially with claws spread wide, mature crabs cannot easily be gulped up whereby there may be less need for camouflage.
+Mature males are up to 12.3 cm across the carapace/shell and mature females are up to 7.9 cm across the carapace.

 By the way what’s with the posturing with mature males of your kind when they do what is shown in the photo below?